issmail-basel/e-commerce-store/README.md

 - **Admin UI Inspiration**: The design and layout of the admin section are inspired by Google account settings.
 - **Higher Order Containers Component**: Adopted this pattern for better separation of concerns and reusability.
 - **Interceptors**: Used for setting the baseURL for API requests.
 This can be extended to handle tokens and language data from the server.
+- **State Management with ngrx/data**: Implemented for products CRUD operations, ensuring a robust and maintainable state management solution.

 ## Project Structure

 - **Core Module**: Contains core functionalities like guards, interceptors, and authentication services.
+- **Features Module**:
   - **Admin Module**: Manages the admin functionalities with components for the dashboard and product management.
   - **Auth Module**: Handles authentication-related components and functionalities.
   - **User Module**: Caters to the end-users with components for product display, product details, and related services.
 - **Shared Module**: Contains shared components like a language switcher.
-- **State Management with ngrx/data**: Implemented for products CRUD operations, ensuring a robust and maintainable state management solution.

 ## Setup